kumarsaurabhkv/zed_code_runner_linux/README.md

   - Bash
   - PHP
 - Prevents overlapping runs of the same task
-- Compiled binaries go to `/tmp/zed-run`
+- Compiled binaries go into build_out in the same folder as the source.
 - Terminal panel opens automatically

 ---